 The Role of Government

-The fact of the matter is that the size, structure, and internal idiosyncrasies of government bodies make them poor candidates for the kind of overarching standardization and aggregation that’s necessary in order for open data to enter the mainstream.
+The size, structure, and nature of government bodies make them poor candidates for the kind of overarching standardization and aggregation that’s necessary in order for government data to be usable at scale.
 It’s a predictable problem.
-Governments act independently from one another because, as a rule, it is important for them to customize their initiatives in order to better serve the citizens to whom they are obligated.
-But in the case of open data, this customization has reduced the efficacy of the entire movement; it isolates one government from another, which means that only a fraction of the problems that open data can address are being solved.
+Governments act independent of one another because it’s important for them to tailor what they do to better serve their citizens.
+But when it comes to data, this customization hampers the efficacy of the entire movement; it isolates one government from another, which means that only a fraction of the problems that their data can address are being solved.

 Bridging the Divide

-This article originally appeared in Public Sector Digest’s Summer 2016 issue.
+An earlier version of this article originally appeared in Public Sector Digest’s Summer 2016 Issue